lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 ==========================================
-SSH/SFTP Connect to a Compute Session
+SSH/SFTP Connection to a Compute Session
 ==========================================

 Backend.AI supports SSH/SFTP connection to the created compute sessions